Grade Level

 The Energy Careers Excursion curriculum pack includes activities suitable for all ages.
 With activities like "Energy Industry Guess Who?" and "Soft Skills Soirée", students assess which types of energy jobs match their interests and skills.

-Solar Suitcase Project: Local Learning, Global Impact
+Cover Image for Solar Suitcase Project: Local Learning, Global Impact

 Source: We Share Solar